jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 The **major scale** is a seven note diatonic scale with semitones between degrees 3-4 and 7-1.
-All the scale degrees are major or perfect intervals.
+Canonically, all the scale degrees are major or perfect intervals.

 **Major scale degrees and intervals**
 <div class="table-wrapper" markdown="block">